yegor256/blog/_posts/2017/may/2017-05-02-remote-slaves.md

 himself that the team is actually working; hearing your voice many times a day is a perfect confirmation that you are busy and he is a good manager.

+{% quote Remote work will happen automatically as soon as everybody starts getting their paychecks for the results they deliver, not the time they spend. %}

 On a more serious note, I believe that working remotely only makes things _worse_ when the motivation of the team is still based on [hourly pay]({% pst 2015/jul/2015-07-21-hourly-pay-modern-slavery %}).